IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### Install and start example: summary

-We have seen how the API can be used to install a VM from a XenServer template and perform various lifecycle operations on it.
+We have seen how the API can be used to install a VM from a Citrix Hypervisor template and perform various lifecycle operations on it.
 Note that the number of calls we had to make to affect these operations was small:

 -  One call to acquire a session: `Session.login_with_password()`

--  One call to query the VM (and template) objects present on the XenServer installation: `VM.get_all_records()`.
+-  One call to query the VM (and template) objects present on the Citrix Hypervisor installation: `VM.get_all_records()`.
 Recall that we used the information returned from this call to select a suitable template to install from.